Skip to Content

 • Type of Lawnmower and Fuel Efficiency

 Another significant factor that plays into gas consumption is the type of lawnmower.
-There are basically three basic types of lawnmowers: push mowers, self-propelled mowers, and riding mowers.
+There are three basic types of lawnmowers: push mowers, self-propelled mowers, and riding mowers.
 Each type consumes a unique amount of gas.

 These mowers are more advanced and boast larger engines.
-The third type, riding mowers, uses the most around 0.5 gallons per hour, due to their hefty size and sophisticated machinery.
+The third type, riding mowers, uses the most, around 0.5 gallons per hour, due to their hefty size and sophisticated machinery.

 • Impact of Terrain on Gas Consumption